what we do

 USING MOX, NO MINING

-Fast reactors can extract up to 100x the energetic content from natural uranium compared to the conventional (thermal) reactors, resulting in a reduced need for mining and improved waste management.
+Fast reactors are much more efficient at extracting the energetic content from natural uranium compared to conventional (thermal) reactors, resulting in a reduced need for mining and improved waste management.

-These kind of reactors also have the capability to utilise as fuel the most long-lived and some of the most dangerous waste produced by today’s reactors, hence reducing what that would be otherwise stored in a geological repository for tens of thousands of years.
+These kind of reactors also have the capability to utilise as fuel the most long-lived and some of the most dangerous waste produced by today’s reactors, hence reducing what would otherwise be stored in a geological repository for tens of thousands of years.

 KNOW-HOW

-In order to be as time and cost effective as possible, we are powerfully combining our 13-strong patent portfolio, the vast experience of our senior scientific leadership and the fresh mindset and skillset of our young scientific team, while relying on existing and proven technologies and solutions wherever possible.
+In order to be as time and cost-effective as possible, we are powerfully combining our 14-strong patent portfolio and the vast experience and fresh mindset of our scientific leadership team, while relying on existing and proven technologies and solutions wherever possible.
 We also rely on over 20 years’ experience on lead technology, brought by the ENEA experts.
-Our recently signed agreement with them includes a team of engineers, who will work permanently for about 10 years at ENEA Brasimone Centre.
+Our agreement with them includes a newcleo team of engineers, who will work permanently for about 10 years at ENEA Brasimone Centre.

 Using as fuel